berkayw/Blue-Boy-Adventure/README.md

 <h3> Pool </h3>

-*  You can restore yourself, save your progress.
+*  You can recover your life/mana and save your progress.
 But monsters will spawn again.

 <h3> Coin </h3>